Profile Bayesian Optimization for Expensive Computer Experiments: RDC-Diffuser

 The diffuser, which will mix the hot exhaust and cold bypass-air downstream of the RDC, is designed to condition and cool the flow and reduce negative oscillatory effects from the rotating detonation wave.
 Diffusers hold great potential to improve the efficiency of power extraction from RDCs. \citet{naples2014rotating} replaced the stock combustor of a T63 helicopter engine with an RDC-diffuser and found that oscillations were damped by 60-70\% and hot exhaust temperatures were reduced to near ideal levels. \citet{grunenwald2023investigation} explored the integration of an RDC-diffuser into a Rolls Royce M250 engine and found that non-axial flows could be forced into a more linear regime through a ``swan-neck'' shaped diffuser, resulting in a more uniform flow.

 While diffusers show great promise, the potential for them to improve RDC power efficiency is contingent on effective design.
 Here, we work with a computer simulation that returns the pressure lost through diffusion as a function of 6 design parameters: length, location of cold bypass-air inlets, and 4 control points that determine the curvature.
+Pressure loss is equivalent to energy loss.
 The right panel of Figure \ref{fig:diffuser} offers a simple representation of the diffuser and its parameterization.
 To demonstrate the significance of the diffuser's length on energy efficiency, Figure \ref{fig:diffuser2} depicts two 2D diffusers of varying lengths, but with identical normalized curvatures.
 The short diffuser has a large pressure loss of 26.43\%, indicating poor energy efficiency.
-The longer diffuser has a low pressure loss of 9.2\%, but the temperatures of the flow at the walls exceeds 1000K, which could cause the diffuser to melt.
+The longer diffuser has a low pressure loss of 9.2\%, but the temperatures of the flow at the walls exceeds 1000K, which could cause downstream parts to melt or warp.

 We implement our PBO procedure to identify the profile optima in pressure loss as a function of the diffuser's length (leaving 5 nuisance parameters).
 The complex dynamics of the RDC-diffuser power output warrant the nonstationarity of a DGP surrogate.
-Figure~\ref{fig:diffuserresults} displays $\hat{T}(x^\star)$ as our PBO procedure progresses.
-We begin with a 50-point 6D LHS (left panel), with observed points marked by black stars.
-The lowest pressure points are visible; observations with higher pressures are cut off above.
-Then, we fit a two-layer DGP, as described in the beginning of Section~\ref{sec:nonstationary}.
-The resulting estimate for $T(x^\star)$ is displayed with a black line denoting $\mu_T(x^\star)$ and dashed gray lines denoting $\mathrm{CI}_T(x^\star)$.
-The UQ is large for this initial estimation, which is to be expected given the input dimension ($d=6$) and limited sample size ($n=50$).
+We begin with a 50-point LHS, indicated by the red stars in the right panel of Figure~\ref{fig:diffuserresults}.
+Only the lowest pressure loss points are visible; designs with larger pressure losses are cut off above.
+Then, we fit a two-layer DGP as described at the beginning of Section~\ref{sec:nonstationary}, and estimate the resulting $T(x^\star)$.
+The minimum, maximum, and average CI width for our estimate is displayed in the left panel of Figure~\ref{fig:diffuserresults} (due to the computational expense of the simulation, we only have a single run).
+The UQ is large for this initial estimation due to the input dimension ($d = 6$) and limited sample size ($n=50$).

-The center panel shows the updated $\hat{T}(x^\star)$ after fifty PBO acquisitions (gray circles). $\mathrm{CI}_T(x^\star)$ has narrowed significantly across the full support of the control parameter, but the surrogate still sees potential for improvement, with many of the CI intervals living well below observed data points.
-This motivated an additional fifty acquisitions, for a total of $m=150$.
-The right panel shows this final estimation of $T(x^\star)$.
-The mean prediction is barely changed, but the uncertainty has shrunk considerably, with the majority of our acquisitions lying on or near $\mu_T(x^\star)$.
-Although we do not know the truth, we take this as a good indication that our procedure is providing effective and reliable estimates.